sjspielman/amine_receptors/scripts/README.md

 4. The protein_records.fasta sequences were then aligned using the script obtain_alignment.py .
 This script performs the iterative process described in Fig.1 of the manuscript.
 It additionally uses the nucleotide records in nucleotide_records.fasta to convert all protein alignments to corresponding nucleotide versions.
 All output files from this script, along with a description, can be found [here](../analysis/alignments/).

+## Other
+The script rename_tree.py was used for post-processing the final phylogeny (mostly to make the figures).